0xKitsune/sstan/docs/Contributing.md

 }
 ```

-Under the hood extractors leverage a visitor pattern based on the [visitor pattern used within Foundry]() which parses through AST, visiting each node in the tree.
-For an in depth look at the `Extractor` trait, you can [check out the source code]().
+Under the hood extractors leverage a visitor pattern based on the [visitor pattern used in Foundry](https://github.com/foundry-rs/foundry/blob/master/crates/fmt/src/visit.rs#L9-L384) which parses through an AST, visiting each node in the tree.
+For an in depth look at the `Extractor` trait, you can [check out the source code](https://github.com/0xKitsune/sstan/blob/main/src/extractors/mod.rs).
 If you would like to browse through all the available extractors, you can [check out the docs]().
 If the extractor you are looking for is not available, feel free to make a PR!
 Please do not hesitate to open a Github issue, we'll be happy to help with any questions or comments.

 Using extractors makes extracting all instances of a specific node or pattern very straightforward.
 For example `AssignmentExtractor::extract(ast_node)` gets all assignments from a node, `MutableStorageVariableExtractor::extract(ast_node)` gets all mutable storage variables and `EventExtractor::extract(ast_node)` gets all event definitions.

 Let's take a quick look at extractors in action within our first `OptimizationPattern`.
 For now, don't worry about what an optimization pattern is, we will cover this in just a moment.
 The following optimization pattern looks for instances of `keccak256()` outside an assembly block, noting that using `keccak256()` with inline assembly is more gas efficient.
-Note that the function first extracts all function calls with the `FunctionCallExtractor`, then inserting the finding into the outcomes if the function name is `keccak256` (`sstan` uses the [solang]() parser which considers built-in functions as function calls).
+Note that the function first extracts all function calls with the `FunctionCallExtractor`, then inserting the finding into the outcomes if the function name is `keccak256` (`sstan` uses the [solang-parser](https://crates.io/crates/solang-parser) which considers built-in functions as function calls).

 ```rust
 impl OptimizationPattern for SolidityKeccak256 {